Scottish Credit and Qualifications Framework: Credit points

-Study undertaken at any level is given a credit value.
-Obtaining a qualification will require a certain amount of credit points of study to have been obtained.
-Each credit is equivalent to a notional 10 hours of study.
+Each qualification is assigned credit points.
+To earn a qualification, a set number of credit points must be completed (see table below).
+One credit represents around 10 hours of learning, whether that's in the classroom or through independent study.

 The Scottish credit point requirements can be converted into European Credit Transfer and Accumulation System (ECTS) credit points as follows, or by simply halving the Scottish values to arrive at the European equivalent:

 Entry requirements at institutions are usually expressed in terms of both points and level, e.g. "a points at b level".

 Credit points obtained from study at lower levels can be counted towards a qualification, whether by study within the institution or by awarding through transfer, but this is at the discretion of the awarding institution.

 Credit values may differ for medical, veterinary and dental science degrees and certain undergraduate and postgraduate combined study (integrated masters).

 Background

 Scottish higher education institutions had long used the SCOTCAT (Scottish Credit Accumulation and Transfer) system for equating courses from different institutions.
 SCOTCAT had three levels.
-Level 1 was equivalent to University 1st Year, an HNC or a Certificate of Higher Education (Cert HE).
-Level 2 was equivalent to University 2nd Year, an HND or a Diploma of Higher Education.
-Level 3 was equivalent to Years 3 and 4 at a Scottish University, and generally these credits lead to a Special or Honours Degree.
+Level 1 was equivalent to university first year, an HNC or a Certificate of Higher Education (Cert HE).
+Level 2 was equivalent to university second year, an HND or a Diploma of Higher Education.
+Level 3 was equivalent to years three and four at a Scottish University, and generally these credits lead to a Special or Honours Degree.

 Following the creation of the Scottish Qualifications Authority by the merger of the Scottish Examinations Board and SCOTVEC, efforts were made to unite the different levels of vocational and academic qualifications.
 The aim was to make it easier for employers and education institutions to understand the level to which a person had been educated.
 A secondary aim was to remove prejudice against vocational and non-traditional qualifications.

 Education and training providers in Scotland then agreed to create a common framework for all qualifications, both current and historical.
 This led to the development of a 12-level framework with courses, units, modules and clusters being placed at a specific level with a credit weighting.

 Changes have been made to Higher Education level courses to prepare the Scottish system for the Bologna process.